dhruv-patel-04/Java-Minor-Project-Sem-3/README.md

 # java-minor-project-sem-3

 **Hospital Record System:** This project is to keep patients details, Admin can only have rights to access all features and access it by admin credentials.
 The admin can add the number of patient details and users can see the details of every patients in the list form.
-The admin can also delete the patient records if he/she wants to remove them.
+The admin can also delete the patient records if he/she wants to remove them. <br> <br>
  **Features:**
  1. Add Patients Record
  2. List Patients Record